 No Personal Liability

-The Directors, the State of Oklahoma, and the Beneficiaries hereof shall not be charged personally with any liability whatsoever by reason of an act or omission committed or suffered in good faith or in the exercise of their honest discretion of the performance of such Trust or the operation of the Trust Estate.
+The Directors, the State of Oklahoma, and the Beneficiaries hereof shall not be personally liable whatsoever by reason of an act or omission committed or suffered in good faith or in the exercise of their honest discretion of the performance of such Trust or the operation of the Trust Estate.

 Meetings and Records

 The Directors shall designate the time and place of all regular meetings, which meetings shall be public.
 All meetings of the Directors shall be open to the public to the extent provided by the Oklahoma Open Meeting Act.
-The books, records, and minutes of the Directors shall be considered public records and available for inspection at all times by any interested party to the extent provided by the Oklahoma Open Records Act.
+The books, records, and minutes of the Directors shall be considered public records and available for inspection during normal business hours by any interested party to the extent provided by the Oklahoma Open Records Act.

 No Power to Bind